jackTabsCode/asphalt/README.md

 ## API Key

 You will need an API key to run Asphalt.
 You can specify this using the `--api-key` argument, or the `ASPHALT_API_KEY` environment variable.

+You can get one from the [Creator Dashboard](https://create.roblox.com/dashboard/credentials).
+Make sure you select the correct group and Asset-related permissions.